Linuturk/www.onitato.com/content/articles/no_hassle_blog_automation.markdown

 #### Locate your hook URL

 Login to Jenkins, and browse to **Manage Jenkins > Configure System**.
-Look for **Github Web Hook** towards the bottom of the page, and expand the help option on the right.
+Look for **GitHub Web Hook** towards the bottom of the page, and expand the help option on the right.
 This should provide you with a hook URL we'll use later.
 It should look similar to the following:

 > http://servername:8080/github-webhook/

 This should be all we need to do with Jenkins for now.
-Let's move on to Github.
+Let's move on to GitHub.

-### Github
+### GitHub

-Github will be the central repository for our blog's code.
+GitHub will be the central repository for our blog's code.
 It will also be the launch point for the rest of our automation.

 1. Create a public repository for your code.
 Use whatever name you want.
-I suggest you allow Github to create the README.md file for you automatically.
+I suggest you allow GitHub to create the README.md file for you automatically.
 1. Clone this repository to your local machine.
 1. As discussed in the Pelican section, use **pelican-quickstart** to setup the necessary files on your local workstation.
 Feel free to push your changes to your repository. **Caution:** Make sure nothing in your code contains sensitive information.
 Once added to a git repository, it is available forever, even if you delete the local copy.
 1. Edit the settings for your repository, and choose ** Service Hooks**.
-Locate **Jenkins Github Plugin** in the list, and enter your Jenkins Hook URL.
+Locate **Jenkins GitHub Plugin** in the list, and enter your Jenkins Hook URL.
 Don't forget to activate the hook and Update settings.

 ### pyrax

 Installation instructions for the pyrax modules can be found [here](http://docs.rackspace.com/sdks/guide/content/python.html).
 We are relying on pip again for this installation.
 This should be installed on the remote server.

 I've written a script to automatically empty a Cloud Files container and upload the static content Pelican generates with the **make html** command.
-The source for this script can be found on [my Github](https://github.com/Linuturk/www.onitato.com/blob/master/cf_pyrax.py).
+The source for this script can be found on [my GitHub](https://github.com/Linuturk/www.onitato.com/blob/master/cf_pyrax.py).

 This script takes a series of arguments via argparse.
 Here is the usage of this tool explained.
 Feel free to reference the Build step we added to Jenkins earlier for an example.